rafaelpissolatto/k8s-minikube-with-terraform/README.md

 # k8s-minikube-with-terraform
-Build a K8s cluster using Terraform and Minikube provider
+Builds a K8s cluster using Terraform and Minikube provider